dhodges47/PhidgetSBC-Rover/README.md

 Install Visual Studio Code ( https://code.visualstudio.com/)

-Install Nodejs (go to Nodejs.org and download the package and install it)
+Install Node.js (go to Nodejs.org and download the package and install it)

 Create a folder called "Robotics".